‘Ready for Wildfire’ app alerts residents to fires in their area

-Californians living in fire-prone areas can download a new smartphone application called Ready for Wildfire that provides a fire-safety checklist and allows them to receive wildfire alerts from the California Department of Forestry and Fire Protection.
+Californians living in fire-prone areas can download a new application that provides a fire-safety checklist and allows them to receive wildfire alerts from the California Department of Forestry and Fire Protection.

-The app provides a checklist that allows homeowners to track their progress toward creating defensible space around their homes, employing fire-resistant construction, assembling an emergency supply kit, and creating a family communication and evacuation plan, according to a CalFire news release.
+The Ready for Wildfire app provides a checklist that allows homeowners to track their progress toward creating defensible space around their homes, employing fire-resistant construction, assembling an emergency supply kit, and creating a family communication and evacuation plan, according to a CalFire news release.

 Users who download or update the app by May 21 can enter the Ready for Wildfire Sweepstakes for a chance to win up to $10,000.